-- (a) School personnel may use physical restraint only in accordance with G.S.
-115C-391.1. - (b) School personnel may use reasonable force to control behavior or to remove a person from the scene in those situations when necessary: - (1) to correct students; - (2) to quell a disturbance threatening injury to others; - (3) to obtain possession of weapons or other dangerous objects on the person, or within the control, of a student; - (4) for self-defense; - (5) for the protection of persons or property; or - (6) to maintain order on school property, in the classroom, or at a school-related activity on or off school property. - (c) Notwithstanding any other law, no officer or employee of the State Board of Education or of a local board of education shall be civilly liable for using reasonable force in conformity with State law, State or local rules, or State or local policies regarding the control, discipline, suspension, and expulsion of students.
+(a) School personnel may use physical restraint only in accordance with G.S.
+115C-391.1.

+- (b) School personnel may use reasonable force to control behavior or to remove a person from the scene in those situations when necessary for any of the following reasons: - (1) To correct students. - (2) To quell a disturbance threatening injury to others. - (3) To obtain possession of weapons or other dangerous objects on the person, or within the control, of a student. - (4) For self-defense. - (5) For the protection of persons or property. - (6) To maintain order on educational property, in the classroom, or at a school-related activity on or off educational property. - (c) Notwithstanding any other law, no officer or employee of the State Board of Education or of a local board of education shall be civilly liable for using reasonable force in conformity with State law, State or local rules, or State or local policies regarding the control, discipline, suspension, and expulsion of students.
 Furthermore, the burden of proof is on the claimant to show that the amount of force used was not reasonable.

 "§ 115C-390.4.
-Corporal Punishment.
+Corporal punishment.